git-maspaad/coding-assesment/README.md

 - [Setup your ADB get ready for Android development](https://flutter-us.blogspot.com/2020/08/how-to-setup-your-adb-android-debug.html)
 - [Open simulator from terminal for iOS development](https://flutter-us.blogspot.com/2019/01/mac-open-simulator-from-terminal.html)

+Actually, if there were only one device you can use this command
+$ flutter run --debug (enter)

+see another available devices on your connected device hosts
+$ flutter devices (enter)

+run specified devices
-Actually, if you are using Android you can run: flutter run --debug (enter)
+$ flutter run --debug -d "iPhone X" (enter)